 Grilling marinated chicken is quite a bit different from grilling non-marinated chicken; the sauce can burn more easily and you're generally not able to get crispy skin with a wet marinade.
 How you grill the chicken is almost as important as the marinade itself, and it is often overlooked.

-- Separate the larger and smaller chicken thighs.
+- Separate the larger and smaller pieces.
 Start with grilling the larger pieces, then cook the smaller/thinner pieces as they will cook more quickly.

 - Grill in batches (depending on the size of your grill), grilling the larger pieces first followed by the smaller ones that will be quicker.
 Be sure to turn ("huli") the pieces for even cooking!

-- Once you have nice grill marks on the outside, move the thighs to the indirect side.
+- Once you have nice grill marks on the outside, move the chicken pieces to the indirect side.
 Put the larger pieces closer to the heat, and the smaller ones farther away to help them cook more evenly.

 Did you make this recipe?